sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

 Catalyst Cloud charges by the hour.
 Each hour, we check what resources you're using, and add a small amount to your bill.
 Each month, we send you an invoice for the bill you've accumulated that month.
-This means you can save money by disabiling your servers for even short periods of time, such as overnight.
+This means you can save money by disabiling your resources for even short periods of time, such as overnight.

 This is useful information to apply for situations like automated testing, for example.
 Many organisations will have a staging server running 24/7 where they